-- It is important to get help as soon as possible if your marriage is lacking in sexual arousal, desire, and especially if the sex is non-existent.
+It is important to get help as soon as possible if your marriage is lacking in sexual arousal or desire, especially if the sex is non-existent.

-- Getting back into the groove can be awkward at first, but it’s important to take your time and to respect boundaries.
-Practicing “mindfulness” or “sensate focus” is key to initiate intimacy and for successful completion of couples therapy.
+Getting back into the groove can be awkward at first, but it’s important to take your time and to respect boundaries.
+Practicing “mindfulness” or “Sensate Focus” is key to initiating intimacy, and for successful completion of couples therapy.

 How can porn addiction be identified?

 The first step to recovery is admitting there’s a problem, or an out-of-control obsession.